Skip to main content

 1. Don’t stop at symptoms — Keep asking “why?” until you reach a cause you can address

-2. Consider multiple causes — Problems often have more than one contributing factor
+2. Consider multiple causes — Rocks often have more than one contributing factor

 3. Look for system issues — Individual mistakes often point to process or training gaps